ozkriff/ozkriff.github.io-src/content/2019-09-04--devlog-zemeroth-v0-6/index.md

 less strength points, accuracy, abilities, etc, but are still useful.

-The idea is that the player should have fighters from all three groups: slow heavies are supposed to be used as devastating "iron fist", elites are an avantgarde and flankers (**TODO: is this a correct word?**), and basic fighters are used to fight weak enemies or finish off wounded ones.
+The idea is that the player should have fighters from all three types in their group: slow heavies are supposed to be used as devastating "iron fist", quick and agile elites are used for vanguard and flanks, and basic fighters are used to fight weak enemies or finish off wounded ones.

 Here are current "upgrade trees"